daviddprtma/Monopoly-Game/README.md

  Removes all .o and .exe files created during make `all`.

 # Demo Project
-FOr the video demo project, you can see it in here:
+For the video demo project, you can see it in here:

 <br>